Online Guide

 Gay

-A term used to refer to a man, trans person or non-binary person who tends to have a romantic and/or sexual orientation towards men.
+A term used to refer to an individual who identifies as a man, trans person or nonbinary person who tends to have a romantic and/or sexual orientation towards men.
 The term can also be used more broadly and colloquially to describe a same-sex or queer orientation.

 Gender

-Often expressed in terms of masculinity and femininity, gender is culturally determined and is assumed from the sex assigned at birth.
-One’s gender is made up of one’s gender identity (a person’s innate sense of their own gender) and gender expression (how a person outwardly expresses their gender).
+A social construct used to classify a person as a man, woman, or gender identity beyond the gender binary.
+Fundamentally different from the sex one is assigned at birth, gender can encompass gender identity (a person’s sense of their own gender) and gender expression (how a person outwardly expresses their gender).

 Gender Binary